elbechu/elbechu/README.md

 - 👋 Hi, I’m David Bechara Senior.
-I last year Math PhD Student.
+A last year Math PhD Student.
 - 👀 I’m interested in ... many things
-- 🌱 I’m currently learning how to program and how to built a proper portfolio in order to widen my oportunities as a profesional.
+- 🌱 I’m currently learning programming in order to built a proper portfolio and to widen my oportunities as a profesional.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...